 WHY YOU SHOULD FREELANCE WITH A FULL TIME JOB

-If you’re still gainfully employed, consider staying in your job and using the extra time to improve as a graphic designer.
+If you’re still gainfully employed, consider staying in your job and using the extra time to improve your skills and knowledge in graphic design.
 By doing so, you don’t have to worry about your next paycheck.
-With better skills, you will be able to provide more value to your clients — and secure higher-paying projects when you actually start freelancing.
+With better skills, you will provide more value to your clients — and secure higher-paying projects when you actually start freelancing.

-If you’re more cautious, you can start taking projects and make additional income on the side while working a full time job.
+For the more ambitious, you can start taking projects and make additional income on the side while working a full time job.
 Securing a client base gives you a head start when you actually make the transition.
-In fact, there are many freelancers who start off doing client work at night and on weekends.
-Take note — some companies don’t allow moonlighting, so check your job contract and make sure you don’t run into any trouble with your current employer.
+In fact, there are many freelancers who start off part-time, doing client work at night and on weekends.
+But take note that some companies don’t allow moonlighting, so check your job contract and make sure you don’t run into any trouble with your current employer.

 Having a job also means you can save up emergency funds.
 You probably won’t be earning much income in the first few months of freelancing.
 As such, having money in hand will give you some breathing room and tide you over while you secure clients.
 As a suggestion, you should save enough funds to last for more than six months after factoring in expenditures such as rent, utilities and daily necessities.

 Finally, freelancing while employed allows you to decide whether this path is really right for you.
-Reality usually isn’t as rosy as you expected.
-You might like the freedom to manage your own time and work, but you will probably end up sacrificing weekends to meet deadlines and catch up on accounting.
+Reality isn’t as rosy as you expect.
+You might like the freedom to manage your own time and work, but you will most certainly end up sacrificing weekends to meet deadlines or catch up on accounting.
 Being successful as a freelancer takes a lot of hard work — and not everyone is up to the task.